IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 The main functionality inside the service is the management of documents.
 For this, documents need to be created and stored, modified/replaced and deleted.

+The Document service is connected to an outside service via the Document Adapter.

 Related Pages:
 * [Content Data Model](./Application-Architecture--Data-Model--Content)